 The truth is Jodhpur definitely has an overall theme of “blue,” but it certainly isn’t the Chefchaouen of India.
 The majority of the metropolitan areas of Jodhpur are not painted blue but instead carry the same style of washed-white concrete render architecture as many other Rajasthani cities.

-Where to Find the Blue City in Jodhpur
+Where to Find the Blue City in Jodhpur India

-The majority of blue streets in Jodhpur are within the Old City, on the south-west edge of the fort.
+The majority of blue streets of Jodhpur are within the Old City, on the south-west edge of the fort.
 Below I’ll detail the best spots to go to check them out.
 If you’re not yet in Jodhpur, try to aim to stay somewhere near the Old City or near the Mehrangarh Fort.
 If you scroll to the bottom of this post, I’ve also got a section outlining the best accommodation options.

 Again, don’t expect every inch of every wall to be blue-washed, or you might leave a little disappointed.
 Personally, I prefer the old, weathered walls with varying shades of blue.
 The hundred layers of weathered paint and intricate religious paintings tell a story through these walls and are more enjoyable to photograph.